vigour-io/now-fleet/README.md

 }
 ```

 Service dependencies need a version like npm module dependencies.
-This version is the published npm module version of dependency service.
+This version should be a **published version of npm module** for dependency service.
 For our example, service A depends on `^3.0.0` of C but service B depends on `^2.0.0` of C.

 ## Fleet Deployment
-We start deployment from the topmost service which depends on other services.
-It is service A for our example.
+We start deployment from the topmost service which depends on other services, for our example service A. Let's call it **root service**.

 ```bash
 NOW_TOKEN="YOUR-NOW-API-TOKEN"